 For these purposes, "harassment" includes, but is not limited to: slurs, jokes, or other verbal, graphic, or physical conduct relating to an individual's race, color, gender, religion, national origin, gender stereotyping, age, disability, or any other characteristic protected by state or federal law.
 Sexual harassment can be verbal, visual, or physical.
 It can be overt, as in the suggestions that a person could get a higher grade or a raise by submission to sexual advances.
 The suggestion or advance need not be direct or explicit; it can be implied from the conduct, circumstances, and relationship of the individuals involved.
 Sexual harassment can also consist of persistent, unwanted attempts to change a professional or educational relationship to a personal one.
-Sexual harassment is distinguished from consenting or welcome sexual advances; unwelcome requests for sexual favors; other unwelcome sexually explicit or suggestively written, verbal, or visual material; or unwelcome physical conduct of a sexual nature.
+Sexual harassment is distinguished from consenting or welcome sexual relationships by the introduction of the elements of coercion; threat; unwelcome sexual advances; unwelcome requests for sexual favors; other unwelcome sexually explicit or suggestively written, verbal, or visual material; or unwelcome physical conduct of a sexual nature.
 Examples of verbal or physical conduct prohibited within the definition of sexual harassment include, but are not limited to: